Richard Meade (equestrian): Fox-hunting

 In 2001, the RSPCA expelled Meade for organising a campaign to encourage supporters of fox hunting to join so as to put pressure on the society to change its policy.

 Personal life

 Around 1970 Meade was briefly linked to Princess Anne.
 In 1977 he married Angela Dorothy Farquhar.
 In 1979 they had a son, Charles, who died aged seven months.
 They had three more children: James (b.
 1981), Harry (b.
 1983), and Lucy (b.
 1985).

 On 14 September 2013, his son, James Meade, married Lady Laura Marsham, daughter of Julian Charles Marsham, 8th Earl of Romney, at St Nicholas' Church in Gayton, Norfolk.
 Prince William, Duke of Cambridge, Prince Harry, and Pippa Middleton were in attendance at the wedding.
 James is godfather to Princess Charlotte of Wales, and Lady Laura is godmother to Prince Louis of Wales.

-His younger son Harry, whom Richard greatly supported, is himself a renowned event rider who has competed for Great Britain at the World Championships.
+His younger son Harry, whom Richard greatly supported, is himself a renowned event rider who has competed for Great Britain at the world championships.

 Death

 Meade died on 8 January 2015, after receiving treatment for cancer.
 He was 76.

+In November 2024, Meade's widow announced that medals won by Meade at the 1972 Munich Games were stolen, following a burglary at their property near Marshfield, South Gloucestershire.